Sam Waterston: 1994–2010: Law and Order and acclaim

+2011–present: Established actor

 Waterston has had several other high profile television roles, including his portrayal of cable news president Charlie Skinner in The Newsroom, an HBO series by Aaron Sorkin.

-In 2015, Waterston joined the cast of the Netflix series Grace and Frankie, starring alongside Martin Sheen, Jane Fonda and Lily Tomlin.
+Waterston acted opposite Jeff Daniels, Emily Mortimer, Dev Patel, Olivia Munn, and Jane Fonda in the series, which ran from 2012 to 2014.
+In 2015, Waterston appeared as Prospero in a Shakespeare in the Park production of The Tempest, directed by Michael Greif.
+In 2015, Waterston joined the cast of the Netflix series Grace and Frankie, starring with Martin Sheen, Jane Fonda and Lily Tomlin.
 In an interview with the New York Daily News, Waterston supported Tomlin and Fonda in demanding higher salaries than the supporting actors, saying, "I think they're being cheated."
 His character Sol appeared on all seven seasons of the show, which concluded in 2022.

-Waterston has appeared as a celebrity contestant on Jeopardy! twice.
-In his first appearance, which aired on May 1, 1997, Waterston faced off against his castmates Carey Lowell and Benjamin Bratt and won the game, raising $23,800 for Refugees International, an organization that advocates for better treatment of displaced people around the world.
-He made his second appearance on November 10, 2006, taking on Kathryn Erbe of Law & Order: Criminal Intent and Christopher Meloni of Law & Order: Special Victims Unit.
-Waterston finished in second place behind Meloni with a total score of $12,000, but was awarded $25,000 for his charities as a runner-up.
-In addition to supporting Refugees International, Waterston also donated part of his price to the environmental group Oceana.

-He made a popular cameo appearance on an episode of Saturday Night Live as himself, extolling the virtues of Old Glory Insurance, meant to protect the elderly from robot attacks.

-Other activities

-On February 12, 2009, Waterston joined the Aaron Copland School of Music at Queens College orchestra and chorus, along with the Riverside Inspirational Choir and NYC Labor Choir, in honoring Abraham Lincoln's 200th birthday at the Riverside Church in New York City.
-Under the direction of Maurice Peress, they performed Earl Robinson's "The Lonesome Train: A Music Legend for Actors, Folk Singers, Choirs, and Orchestra" in which Waterston depicted Abraham Lincoln.
+In 2017, Waterston played Marshal John Cook in the Netflix western limited series Godless opposite Jeff Daniels and Michelle Dockery.
+Waterston subsequently portrayed George DuPont in the political thriller Miss Sloane starring Jessica Chastain and played Erwin Griswold in the biographical drama On the Basis of Sex starring Felicity Jones as Ruth Bader Ginsburg.
+In 2021, Waterston was cast in the revival of Law & Order, reprising his role as District Attorney Jack McCoy.
+He appeared on The Late Show with Stephen Colbert to promote the show.
+In 2022, he portrayed George Shultz in the Hulu limited series The Dropout starring Amanda Seyfried as Elizabeth Holmes.

+On February 2, 2024, Waterson left Law & Order after 20 seasons, with his character Jack McCoy, whom he had played for 405 episodes, being replaced by a new D.A. portrayed by Tony Goldwyn.

 Personal life

+Marriage and family

-In 1975, Waterston divorced his first wife, Barbara Rutledge-Johns.
-They have one son, James, also an actor.
-In 1976, Waterston married his second wife, a former model, Lynn Louisa Woodruff.
-They have three children, daughters Katherine Waterston and Elisabeth Waterston, who are also actresses, and a son, Graham.
+Waterston married his first wife, Barbara Johns, in 1964.
+The couple had one son, actor James Waterston, before divorcing in 1975.
+Waterston married his second wife, former model Lynn Louisa Woodruff, in 1976.
+They have three children, including Katherine Waterston.

+Activism

 Waterston is a board member of Oceana.
-In 2012, Waterston received the Goodermote Humanitarian Award from the Johns Hopkins Bloomberg School of Public Health for his longtime support of refugees around the world.
+Waterston received the Goodermote Humanitarian Award from the Johns Hopkins Bloomberg School of Public Health in 2012 for his longtime support of refugees around the world.
+Waterston is a longtime friend and fan of the Mark Morris Dance Group and hosted the television presentation of Mozart Dances on PBS's Live from Lincoln Center on August 16, 2007.